hussain-alzawad/Bootcamp-Project-1-Python/README.md

-Example#3: Riyadh Season Reservations
+## Example: Riyadh Season Reservations

-Overview: An online website that shows different events.
+**Overview:** An online website that shows different events.
 The visitor should be able to do the following tasks for the store to function properly.

 As a visitor, I should be able to do the following:

 - Browse Events.